samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 # IoT-Greenhouse-Temperature-&-Irrigation-Controller-Node-Red
 *This Project was developed as part of the Alliance of Bioversity International & CIAT IoT initiatives.

-**This is a full Node-Red flow developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.
+**This is a full Node-Red flow that was initially developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.
+However, it can be implemented in other experiment locations where temperature or irrigation must be controlled.

 ***This is one of the projects developed focused on the most important thing in agriculture research, the PLANTS!!!